wp-plugins/reaction-buttons/readme.txt

 1. Shows a german default installation with Reaction Buttons and some clicks on them.
 2. Shows the sidebar widget with some dummy data.
+3. The graph feature.
+4. The graph feature on a small screen.

+== Restrictions ==
+* When using plugins to cache the pages, the buttons won't be up to date.
+They will increment through the javascript, but when the page reloads the old count will show again, until the cache is deleted.
+Check the FAQ on possibilities how to change that.

+== Upgrade Notice ==
+= 2.0.0 =
+* This upgrade changes how the reaction data is saved and will convert automatically.
+But [saving your wordpress database](http://codex.wordpress.org/WordPress_Backups) just in case is never a bad idea, especially if you want to go back to the old system.

 == Changelog ==
+= 2.0.0 =
+* changed the way buttons are saved.
+They are simply numbered now, so there shouldn't be any problems with special characters.
+The plugin should automatically convert your reaction counts on the first run to the new system.
+* New graph feature, display the votes as a graph instead of buttons.
+This will possibly look bad and need css updates to match your blogs style.

 = 1.8.2 =
 * bump for new wordpress version